 People who are newly divorced often face financial insecurity.
 If you’re economically dependent on your spouse, divorce could mean a lot of stress for your wallet.
 Thankfully there are options for you.
 You could qualify for alimony and receive maintenance payments from your former spouse.

 Contact the attorneys at Law Offices of Shana E. Thompson to evaluate your case today.
 We have represented numerous clients in alimony proceedings.
 Our attorneys will use our skills and resources to help you get the outcome you deserve.
 Don’t go through this confusing legal process alone.
-Contact us now at (206) 712-2756 for a free consultation.
+Contact us now at (206) 712-2756 for your first consultation.

 Law Offices of Shana E. Thompson represents clients throughout the greater King County area including Seattle, Bellevue, Kent and Redmond.
 We also accept clients in other areas such as Everett in Snohomish County.

 The Purpose of Spousal Maintenance in Washington